noahscantron/noahscantron/README.md

 - 👋 Hi, I’m @noahscantron

-- 👀 Day to day I do data-science in Python, rock-climb (boulder), cook new recipes with my wife, play FPSs on my PC build, and explore swimming holes around Austin!
+- 📊 Day to day I'm working with SQL and Python optimizing prices @Zilliant, I love to rock-climb (boulder), cook new recipes with my wife, play FPSs on my PC build, and explore swimming holes around Austin!

-- 🔢 I'm searching for an exciting opportunity to help businesses understand their problems and solve them well with data.
-If you think I'd be a fit with your team, please reach out to me.
+- 😉 If you want to connect, please reach out!

 - 📫 Reach me @ linkedin.com/in/noahscanlon/